EngKarimEssam/EngKarimEssam/README.md

 Hi there 👋!

-My name is Karim, and I'm a Data Engineer interested in learning, exploring new tools, and developing myself
+My name is Karim, and I'm a Data Engineer interested in learning, exploring new tools, and developing myself.

+Proficient in SQL, SSIS, SSAS, SSRS, Power BI, DAX, and DWH Modeling.
+I am skilled at transforming complex datasets into clear, stakeholder-driven dashboards while maintaining stringent data quality standards.